ishaqconnect/usermanagementsystem/README.md

 This folder contains all the required code
 To add a new user,
 Fetch users from database,
-User can be delete.
+Users can be deleted.
-A client side email validation has also been implemented.
+A client-side email validation has also been implemented.

 Back END:
 This folder contains all the files, source code,
 Data Modeol define,
-Define and Implemented controller along with services, add a new user. get all the users. delete a user.
+Define and Implement controller along with services, and add a new user. get all the users. delete a user.
-API to communicate data between along with controller.
+API to communicate data along with the controller.

-Demonstartion Link:
+Demonstration Link:
-You can find a link of demonstartion video given below: https://drive.google.com/drive/folders/1cuYwSXX4jzRX4w9pliFu-qcVsLREW2N7?usp=drive_link
+You can find a link to the demonstration video given below: https://drive.google.com/drive/folders/1cuYwSXX4jzRX4w9pliFu-qcVsLREW2N7?usp=drive_link

-this folder contains demonstration of both source code and web app functionality.
+this folder contains a demonstration of both source code and web app functionality.